My Significance Sense Is Tingling

 - My Little Pony: Friendship Is Magic

 - In Feeling Pinkie Keen, Pinkie Pie is shown to have nervous twitches just before something significant (and often damaging) is about to happen.
 She refers to this as her Pinkie Sense.
-It has subsequently appeared in The Mysterious Mare-Do-Well and It's About Time.
+It has subsequently appeared in The Mysterious Mare-Do-Well, It's About Time, and Princess Twilight Sparkle, part 1.

 - Taken to an extreme in the Justice League episode "The Balance", when after the underworld is taken over by Felix Faust, Dr. Fate and Zatanna go catatonic and have to be submitted to and strapped onto their beds in the medical ward.
 And Jason Blood/Etrigan half transforming.
 Used as a catalyst to get Wonder Woman to help her less-than-favorite person.